Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Proofs of the main results

-\textit{Convergence to the global linearizing conjugacy.} We now complete the proof of the lemma by proving the sole remaining claim that $e^{-jA}P\circ F^j \to \psi$ with $\CKA$-uniform convergence on compact subsets of $\R^n$.
+\textit{Convergence to the global linearizing factor.} We now complete the proof of the lemma by proving the sole remaining claim that $e^{-jA}P\circ F^j \to \psi$ in the topology of $\CKA$-uniform convergence on compact subsets of $\R^n$.
 To do this, we first inspect the finite truncations of the infinite series in \eqref{eq:tilde-phi-neumann}.
-We see that, since for each $j \in \N_{\geq 1}$, taking the limit $j\to\infty$ shows that the series in \eqref{eq:tilde-phi-neumann} is equal to $-P|_B + \lim_{j\to\infty} T^j(P|_B)$.
+We see that, since for each $j \in \N_{\geq 1}$, taking the limit $j\to\infty$ shows that the series in \eqref{eq:tilde-phi-neumann} is equal to $-P|_B + \lim_{j\to\infty} T^j(P|_B)$, with convergence in the Banach space $C^{k,\alpha}(B,\C^m)$.
 In other words,

 with convergence in $C^{k,\alpha}(B,\C^m)$.